tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 ---
 title: "Docker for Reproducible Research"
-description: "Holy Grail of replicability: Say goodbye to *but it works on my computer*, embrace the power of containerisation"
+description: "Holy Grail of replicability: Say goodbye to *but it works on my computer*, embrace the power of containerization."
 keywords: "docker, images, container, environments, virtual"
 weight: 2
 #date: 2021-01-06T22:01:14+05:30